stirera/d-chimer_v1/README_3.md

 The aim of d-chimer is to detect and assign fragment of contigs included in chimeric sequences during taxonomic assignment with BLAST.
 It first executes BLAST and filter its results and recycles unassaigned contig fragments.

 d-chimer can execute a BLASTn or a BLASTx independently when searching against reference databases.
-In the BLASTn version, a cycle is made of i) a search against a nucleotide database (ncbi nt), ii) filtering of the outputs where recycling is done and ends with iii) taxonomic identification.
+In the BLASTn version, a cycle is made of i) a search against a nucleotide database (ncbi nt), ii) filtering of the outputs where recycling is done and ends with iii) taxonomic identification by adding full lineage path and names.

 The BLASTx version runs first using a custom viral protein database and the matching sequences undergo a second BLASTx against the whole protein database (ncbi nr).
 In the the d-chimer publication, datasets were first submitted to d-chimer BLASTn and the non-matching sequences were then re-submitted to d-chimer BLASTx (see figure below).